dukrat/hppm/hppm_py/README.txt

-You will need to following packages: pySerial pyOSC
+You will need the following packages at minimum: pySerial pyOSC

+If you want to use the ColorKinetics you will need: numpy

 Optional:
 psyco